Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 In this article, we review the best software currently available on the market and explain how to choose the most suitable solution to integrate waste footprint management into your sustainability strategy.

-What is the Waste Footprint and why should it be measured?
+What is the waste footprint and why should it be measured?

 Measuring the waste footprint is essential for three main reasons:

 Measuring the waste footprint not only improves traceability but also drives the transition toward circular business models.
+For more detail on the operational side, you can consult our overview of waste management with Manglai.

-What criteria should you use to choose Waste Footprint management software?
+What criteria should you use to choose waste footprint management software?

 Selecting the right software determines the quality and reliability of your analysis and reporting.
-The most advanced tools share six essential characteristics:

-2. ESG reporting integration: Data must be exportable in formats compatible with CSRD, GRI 306 (Waste), or circular economy indicators.
+2. ESG reporting integration: data must be exportable in formats compatible with CSRD, GRI 306 (Waste) or circular economy indicators.

-6. Visual and verifiable reporting: Results should be displayed through clear, comparable dashboards ready for auditing.
+6. Visual and verifiable reporting: results should be displayed through clear, comparable dashboards ready for auditing.

-1. Manglai: Integrated reporting and full traceability
+1. Manglai: integrated reporting and full traceability

-Manglai is transforming environmental reporting in Spain by offering an all-in-one platform that combines waste footprint, carbon footprint, and water footprint within a single digital environment.
+Manglai is a Spanish environmental management platform that combines waste footprint, carbon footprint and water footprint within a single environment.

 __wf_reserved_inherit

-Its waste module is designed for companies that need to measure, manage, and communicate their environmental impacts with agility and technical precision.
+Its waste module is designed for companies that need to measure, manage and communicate their environmental impacts with agility and technical precision.

 Key advantages:

-• Methodology aligned with ISO 14040 and 14044: Enables analysis of waste flows within the context of the corporate life cycle.
+• Methodology aligned with ISO 14040 and 14044: enables analysis of waste flows within the context of the corporate life cycle.

 __wf_reserved_inherit

-2. SimaPro: Analytical power and technical depth
+2. SimaPro: analytical power and technical depth

 Developed by PRé Sustainability, SimaPro is one of the most advanced solutions for Life Cycle Assessment (LCA) and waste quantification.

-Its strength lies in its ability to model complex flows and connect production, transport, and end-of-life data.
+Its strength lies in its ability to model complex flows and connect production, transport and end-of-life data.

 Advantages: